makrai/notes/zarriess21-decoding-survey.md

     deficiencies of beam search, while
-  * Gu+ [174] and Zarrieß and Schlangen [70] rely on BLEU as a reward for the decoder, other metrics and rewards might constitute more interesting options to optimize decoding for, e.g., conversational goals.
+  * Gu+ [174] and Zarrieß and Schlangen [70] rely on BLEU as a reward for the decoder, other metrics and rewards might constitute more interesting options to optimize decoding for, eg, conversational goals.
 For instance,
   * Panagiaris+ [118] present a transformer-based model for REG that incorpo- rates RL and various decoding methods to balance the diversity and informativeness of referring expressions.
 Their approach suggests that